Deployment and Maintenance / Standalone Deployment

 3.2 Data Storage Locations

-DataFlux Func requires storing various types of data during operation.
+DataFlux Func requires storage of various data during operation.
 The main content and storage locations are as follows:

 ---|---|---|